 - Highly skilled staff who can support your child to develop a range of vital skills, including functional communication skills and independent living skills, including but not limited to toilet training.
 At AEIOU, the focus is on developing confidence and inclusion.

-- AEIOU employs a trandisciplinary team, comprised of Speech Pathologists, Occupational Therapists, Behaviour Therapists and Board Certified Behaviour Analysts.
-We also employ teachers and and skilled learning faciliators.
+- AEIOU employs a transdisciplinary team, comprised of Speech Pathologists, Occupational Therapists, Behaviour Therapists and Board Certified Behaviour Analysts.
+We also employ teachers and skilled learning facilitators.
 All of our team members are trained to deliver autism-specific therapy and education.